Ranger Restart and Coronavirus FAQ - Student

 What happens if I want to take all online?

-For health and safety reasons, instructors have been asked to think differently about face-to-face instruction this fall.
+For health and safety reasons, instructors have been asked to think differently about face-to-face instruction this spring.
 Some face-to-face classes may use a hybrid model which means that they will alternate between in-person and online instruction.
 The exact approach will vary by individual instructor.

 Technology and Other Resources